FrankieWei727/python-note/README.md

 ## [Python](https://github.com/FrankieWei727/python-note/tree/master/HelloPython)

 This section is a quick review of the basic ideas of Python.
-Fro more information, please go to [the offical Python tutorial](https://docs.python.org/3/tutorial/).
+For more information, please go to [the offical Python tutorial](https://docs.python.org/3/tutorial/).

 ## [Python for Web Development](https://github.com/FrankieWei727/python-note/tree/master/Web%20Develop)